-When bargain hunting transformed from a simple hobby into an active lifestyle, it became one of the few things that defined me.
-Most people who know me, especially my family, are aware of my obsession for “the hunt.”
-The sense of adrenaline I feel when filtering through the racks, article by article, not knowing when my eyes are going to land on a reasonably-priced treasure.
-The satisfaction I feel when I step up to the register to pay for the exact items I needed when I came into the store.
-There is a reason I call thrifting a lifestyle, and that is because it’s more of a routine for me than most people.
+Most people, especially my family, know about my obsession for “the hunt.”
+The happiness I feel when perusing racks, article by article, not knowing when my eyes are going to land on a treasure.
+The satisfaction I feel when I step up to the register to pay for the exact items I needed.
+There’s a reason I call thrifting a lifestyle, and that is because it’s more of a routine for me than for most people.

-To be honest, I admit to going thrifting at least 2-3 times a month depending on the advertised in-store sales.
-Obviously, during the holidays my visits increase due to the sales on holiday and non-holiday merchandise.
-This typical holiday shopping binge is the reason why my brother’s Christmas gift was so appropriate.
-My 17-year-old brother knows how often I’m running out to skim thrift store inventory.
-He knows how much saving money while still having a trendy style is important to me.
-For that reason, he purchased a $20 Savers gift card for me for Christmas 2016.
+I admit to going thrifting at least 2 times a month depending on the advertised sales.
+The holidays are a big time for thrifting, which is why my brother’s Christmas gift to me was appropriate.
+He knows how often I’m running out to skim thrift store inventory.
+He knows how much I love saving money while looking good.
+So he gave me a $20 Savers gift card for Christmas.

-Some of you may look at a $20 gift card and think, “Wow, that isn’t going to go very far,” but you would be wrong.
-Twenty dollars in a department store would be a joke, but in a thrift store… let’s just say you can make it last.
-So far I have used the gift card to buy two items that I needed for a wedding: a dress and a sweater.
-The dress was an unexpected surprise.
-I was with a friend going through the formal dress rack when I pulled a cute little number out to get a closer look.
-It was a knee-length, navy blue, fully-laced conservative dress.
-It fit well, and when I looked at its tag I was shocked it was only $7.49 (hardly worn).
-To make matters better, I had a 30% coupon that meant I only needed to spend $5.25.
+You may look at a $20 gift card and think, “That isn’t going to go very far,” but you’d be wrong.
+Twenty dollars in a department store is a joke, but in a thrift store, it’s a different story.
+So far I’ve used the gift card to buy two items I needed for a wedding: a dress and a sweater.
+The dress was a surprise.
+I was browsing formal dress-wear when I pulled out a cute little number to get a closer look.
+It was a navy blue, lace dress.
+It fit well and was only $7.49 (hardly worn).
+To make matters better, I had a 30% coupon – I only spent $5.25.

-Several days passed and I saw an email about a 50% off everything sale.
-Not wanting to miss out, I dragged my tired butt to Savers at 7 p.m. to try to find a sweater to go with my navy blue dress.
-After trying on a few color options, I decided on a knitted brownish tan sweater (originally $7.99 x .50 = $3.99).
-These two fashion-forward items only claimed half of my gift card.
-In a department store, I would have spent nearly five times that amount to find what I was looking for.
+A few days later I got an email about a 50%-off-everything sale.
+Not wanting to miss out, I dragged my tired butt to Savers at 7 p.m. to find a sweater to go with my dress.
+I chose a knitted brown/tan sweater – only $3.99 after 50% off.
+These two fashion-forward items claimed only half my gift card.
+In a department store, I would’ve spent more than five times that amount to find what I needed.

-So here is my advice, gift giving should never be a time of stress.
+Here’s my advice: gift giving shouldn’t cause stress.
 It should be a time of joy and appreciation for loved ones.
-So in addition to telling them how much they’re loved, show them with the gift of buying whatever they want and saving money in the process.
+In addition to telling them how much they’re loved, show them with the gift of saving money and buying whatever they want.